oluwatobimeduoye1/Breaking-a-Monolithic-Application-into-Microservices-/README.md

 The integration of AWS Copilot, Amazon ECS, Docker, and AWS Fargate forms a potent alliance, offering organizations the tools needed to successfully break down monolithic barriers, embark on a microservices journey, and unlock the full potential of cloud-native development on the AWS platform.
 This cohesive ecosystem facilitates a smoother transition and positions businesses to thrive in the ever-evolving landscape of digital innovation.

 ## Application Architecture
-### Monolithic Architecture
+### Current Monolithic Architecture
 The entire Node.js application is run in a container as a single service, and each container has the same features as all other containers.
 If one application feature experiences a spike in demand, the entire architecture must be scaled.
+This Architecture often face challenges as they scale, hindering the ability to deploy updates independently.
-### Microservices Architecture
+### Planned Microservices Architecture
 Each feature of the Node.js application runs as a separate service within its container.
 The services can scale and be updated independently of the others.
-You will build the container image for your monolithic Node.js application and push it to the Amazon Elastic Container Registry

 ### Importance of Microservices
-Traditional monolithic architectures are hard to scale.
-As an application's code base grows, it becomes complex to update and maintain.
-Introducing new features, languages, frameworks, and technologies becomes very hard, limiting innovation and new ideas.
 Within a microservices architecture, each application component runs as its service and communicates with other services via a well-defined API.
 Microservices are built around business capabilities, and each service performs a single function.
-Microservices can be written using different frameworks and programming languages, and you can deploy them independently, as a single service, or as a group of services.
+Microservices can be written using different frameworks and programming languages, and can be deployed independently, as a single service, or as a group of services.
 #### Isolation of crashes:
 Even the best engineering organizations can and do have fatal crashes in production.
 In addition to following all the standard best practices for handling crashes gracefully, one approach that can limit the impact of such crashes is building microservices.
 Good microservice architecture means that if one micropiece of your service is crashing, then only that part of your service will go down.
 The rest of your service can continue to work properly.